tcareer34/CNE335_automation_project/README.md

 - Required Python modules:
   - `os`
   - `paramiko`
-- Please download tim_cne335.pem shared in this repository and place it in your c:\ drive for SSH authentication
+- Please download the tim_cne335.pem file shared in this repository and place it in your c:\ drive for SSH authentication
 - A server with SSH access

 ---